ir-trevi/TM-simulator/README.md

 # Turing Machine Simulator

 A Turing Machine Simulator coded in Python from scratch by me.
 It uses a terminal interface to show what the machine is doing.
+See also the [GUI](https://github.com/ir-trevi/TM-simulator/tree/GUI) version of the simulator.

 <img width="1538" height="823" alt="turing simulator 2" src="https://github.com/user-attachments/assets/6ee778df-ca1a-4100-8fbe-b5238f3cf35d" />